 And that is why I decided to write about the country, to pay my homage to people and places, hoping that this madness will end, that peace will be restored and the country rebuilt.
 I also wanted to remind you of the cultural heritage the country holds, now when we only mention its name in regards to terrorists, political turbulence, and war.

 Well, guys, remember Syria?
 That is where my blog will take you next.

-Let’s travel to this Middle Eastern country through Glimpses that will be posted as the Homage to Syria series, and walk together through the Christian districts of Damascus, one of the oldest continually inhabited cities in the world, visit the tomb of the great Muslim leader Salahuddin who fought for Jerusalem during the Crusades.
+Let’s travel to this Middle Eastern country through my glimpses that will be posted as the Homage to Syria series, and walk together through the Christian districts of Damascus, one of the oldest continually inhabited cities in the world, and visit the tomb of the great Muslim leader Salahuddin who fought for Jerusalem during the Crusades.
 We will be reminded of the famous 10th-century Citadel in Aleppo, the huge wooden water wheels of Hama, the Aramaic dialect still used in Maaloula – the one that Jesus spoke, and of the gorgeous ancient city where the queen Zenobia defied Roman Empire almost 2,000 years ago – the great Palmyra.

 Glimpses of SYRIA: